 If you're open to splurging on a top-tier pillow that actually delivers on its promises, Saatva's Latex Pillow is definitely worth considering.
 It's filled with shredded latex, a plant-sourced material with inherent temperature-regulating abilities.
 Latex is also naturally antimicrobial, so it won't harbor odor-causing bacteria from night sweats.
 This also contributed to the pillow having no smell when opening, which we thought added to its premium appearance.

 Within the shredded latex is another small pillow filled with down-like microdenier fibers (a finer version of microfiber fill).
 Though you can't add or remove the latex pieces, you can take out the inner core to adjust the thickness and support.
-Our tester also likes that it has a removable and machine-washable organic cotton cover, ensuring breathability, softness, and easy cleaning.
+We also liked that it has a removable and machine-washable organic cotton cover, ensuring breathability, softness, and easy cleaning.
 The pillow returned to its original fluffy size after washing, but it takes a few cycles to get fully dry.

 Soft and breathable fabric